masonmedia/advance-therapy/README.md

 1. jQuery slideDown effect with hide and show functionality is the basis of the site layout.
 Each panel when clicked drops down to reveal hidden content.

 2. Page scroll to ID: an excellent library by Malihu provides jquery smooth scrolling.
-This library is particularly smooth and used for its simplicity and results.
+This library is particularly smooth and is recommended for its simplicity and and ease of use.

 See [manos.malihu.gr](http://manos.malihu.gr)